 - Dates and times for events

-- Hand written copies of quotes or facts that I found during that day
+- Handwritten copies of quotes or facts that I found during that day

 When bullet journals surged into popularity, I had no idea what they were.
 However, people kept asking me where I got my bullet journal.
-Most of my friends, coworkers and family members link me to these little, analog list-filled books, knowing that they have been a core part of my life for about 15 years.
-I can see why they are becoming a popular way to inspire productivity – they’re a natural fit and add a welcome contrast our busy, digital world.
+Most of my friends, coworkers, and family members link me to these little, analog list-filled books, knowing that they have been a core part of my life for about 15 years.
+I can see why they are becoming a popular way to inspire productivity – they’re a natural fit and add a welcome contrast to our busy, digital world.

 Logging for Productivity

 There are several ways that keeping a daily journal inspires productivity.
 First, it helps you identify your tasks and goals.
 Each morning, as you review your list, starts with a plan.
 Each evening, you enjoy the satisfaction of noting your progress.
 Second, it reminds you to prioritize.
 Sometimes, our expectations can get out of alignment with reality.
 There are some tasks that never seem to get done because they aren’t really important.
 This exercise encourages you to question each item and consider whether it is worth your time.
-If you find yourself copying a task from day to day for several weeks, it probably don’t belong on your list at all.
+If you find yourself copying a task from day to day for several weeks, it probably doesn’t belong on your list at all.
 Third, the process allows you to appreciate your progress.
 As you track, you will see slow growth.
 Tracking both challenges you to improve while celebrating your success.
 Over the months and years, you’ll find that your productivity spikes simply by setting aside time to focus on intentional living.

 Popular Page Ideas

-The freedom of a blank page can be adapted for both short and long term goals.
+The freedom of a blank page can be adapted for both short and long-term goals.
 If you’re looking for ideas to get started, Pinterest offers hundreds of ideas to style your pages.
 I’ve found that many people enjoy tracking similar themes, including:

-- Daily, Weekly or Monthly Spreads
+- Daily, Weekly, or Monthly Spreads

 - Bucket Lists